 Answering the question “who am I?” when dating

-We can see from the small sample of Bumble dating profiles below, that there’s a diverse way “who am I?” is answered.
+There’s a diverse way “who am I?” is answered when looking at a small sample of Bumble dating profiles below.
 Everything from “passionate” to “Russian”, “a cellist”, and “Just Anna”.

 Describing ourselves on dating apps will be different than when we describe ourselves elsewhere.
 The answer to “who am I” changes because there is no single “you”.